lakith/lakith/README.md

 ## 📝 Notes for Recruiters

-✅ **Open to Opportunities**: Actively seeking challenging roles in Full Stack Development, Technical Leadership, or Cloud Architecture
+✅ **Open to Opportunities**: Seeking challenging roles in Full Stack Development, Technical Leadership, or Cloud Architecture
 ✅ **Remote Work**: Open to remote, hybrid, or on-site positions
 ✅ **Relocation**: Available for relocation opportunities
 ✅ **Contract/Freelance**: Open to contract and freelance projects
 ✅ **Startups to Enterprise**: Experience working with both startups and large enterprises

 ---

-*This README is optimized for search engines and recruiters.
-Keywords are strategically placed for maximum visibility.*